 Furthermore, the GLN contributes to increase the security and verifiability of the IFS Certificates.
 Forged certificates can be detected and combated more quickly through a digital comparison.

-The GLN is only mandatory for IFS Food v.7.
-The obligation applies from the first assessment according to IFS Food v7.
+The GLN is only mandatory for the IFS Food Standard.
+The obligation is valid since IFS Food version 7.

 You can use any GLN for the IFS Certification.
 The prerequisite is that your GLN is active in GEPIR and that the data in GEPIR matches the company data in your certificate.
 Therefore, check now whether your GLN is active in GEPIR.
 Only then can the auditor, the certification body or IFS validate your GLN.